About Me

 1998 – I developed a driving simulation for Michelin, the French tire manufacturer.
 This simulation was a communication job for the centenary anniversary of the company.
 During two years, they have made a itinerant theme park including 15 small simulation stands for children.
 To build this game, I developed my own 3D engine (on 3DFX) and my own polygonal 3D modeler – yes, a full featured simple modeler !
 It contained a route generator in the form of Nurbs along which various parameters varied, allowing the creation of circuits very quickly.
 All the game where done in 6 months (3D engine, car simulation code, modeler, design of roads, textures, etc).
 This performance had made me viewed as a “extraterrestrial developer” by Infogramme CTO and Doky Denky CEO.

 2008 – This image is a personal work of design and rendering (google image : “Audi R7 rabhi“).
 I realized the modeling with Auto Studio (Autodesk), with Nurbs level 5 to obtain smooth curved surfaces without breaks.
-This model do not use a smoothed polygonal modeling technic (wich is a lot simpler), but the NURBS web curvs based used by car makers for the final shapes of real cars.
+This model do not use a smoothed polygonal modeling technic (witch is a lot simpler), but the NURBS web curvs based used by car makers for the final shapes of real cars.
 This is a huge difference.
 In this model, you can reshape a basic curv and all the model will rebuild the surfaces taking car of the build history of the entire model.
 The rendering is done with Mental Ray under Maya using Global Illumination algorithm.

 1996 – 2008 : I have delivered numerous CG pictures, animations and multimedia systems (or contributed to as designer) for various companies, both small and big ones.
+I’ve done all the graphical design of this works.

 In 2009-2010, I developed a contact management tool for a company I worked in (MCE-5 Development), with Aurélien Boudoux, a developer with whom I collaborated for 4 years.
 This software made it possible to link emails, paper mail and documents to a database of contact.
 It was connected to an Exchange server to retrieve emails and to the PABX to track telephony calls.
 It was running Office for direct mail.
 It also presents a view of project spaces in the form of mind maps.
 It is a GED (Electronic Document Management System).
 It contains a simple Gantt board.
 At the core of the system is a hierarchy of objects that is viewable as a Hiearchy (like a file system), a Gantt planning (to add delay information to entities) or a Mind Map (to organize the same entity in a logical way).

 With associates, we try to make it a real business.
 We were not aligned, and we failed to go forward in the company foundation.
 The product needs maintenance and we where unable to resolve major problems.
 The project where abandoned – one more time the bad “internal tool idea” that cannot become a real product.
+MCE-5 is not a editor of a digital workplace !

 Between 2010 and 2013, I was project manager on a proprietary data management technology.
 The goal was to make a distribution of data between several places by internet, in real time.
 The system was a RAD oriented development system too.
 The system was a complete database management system, with replication and management of the integrated schema update.
 The database was composed of objects and worked in RAM with a replicated in-house storage technology.
 In-Memory processing permit fast execution of linq queries.
 If an object was modified on a client connected to one replicated server, the clients viewing the same object sees the changes appearing in real-time on their screens : all this was transparent from the developer point of view.
 In reality, it was a full real-time distributed and synced objects system.
 All was written from scratch with Aurelien Boudoux.
 It was a really big challenge, with fine grained engineering works.
 It was partly funded by French State (CIR – Crédit d’Impot Recherche).